sohaamir/neuro_resources/README.md

 - [ManyBabies](https://manybabies.org/events/) ManyBabies is 'a collaborative project for replication and best practices in developmental psychology research.
 Our goal is to bring researchers together to address difficult outstanding theoretical and methodological questions about the nature of early development and how it is studied.'
 Their events page has useful practical talks on best reproducible practices.
 - [Research Design in the Social Sciences](https://book.declaredesign.org/) A book that 'introduces a new way of thinking about research designs in the social sciences through the MIDA framework, in which a research design is characterized by four elements: a model, an inquiry, a data strategy, and an answer strategy.'
 Written by Graeme Blair (UCLA), Alexander Coppock (Yale) and Macartan Humphreys (Columbia/WZB Berlin).
 - [Reproducible Computational Environments Using Containers: Introduction to Docker and Singularity](https://epcced.github.io/2024-04-16_containers_bham/index.html) A Carpentries workshop introducing the use of Docker and Singularity containers with the goal of using them to effect reproducible computational environments.
 Ran by the EPCC Training Team, University of Edinburgh.
 Also see the [paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008316): 'Ten simple rules for writing Dockerfiles for reproducible data science' (Nüst et al., 2020) and associated [GitHub repository](https://github.com/nuest/ten-simple-rules-dockerfiles).
+- [Research Data Management (RDM) Workshop](https://julia-pfarr.github.io/rdm_workshop/) A workshop designed to give a generic overview of RDM principles and practices, including OSF, data management, pre-registration, project and data organisation, version control, data storage and sharing, and copyright and licenses.
+Created by Julia-Katharina Pfarr, Philipps-Universität Marburg.
 ### Software/tools
 - [Cookiecutter](https://drivendata.github.io/cookiecutter-data-science/) 'A logical, reasonably standardized, but flexible project structure for doing and sharing data science work.'